St. Pete leaders request report on Tropicana Field damage following Hurricane Milton

-St. Pete City Council members will request a report on the damage to Tropicana Field and storm-related costs, including remediation and mitigation, at a meeting set for Thursday.
+St. Pete City Council members requested a report on the damage to Tropicana Field and storm-related costs, including remediation and mitigation, at a meeting on Thursday.

 PREVIOUS: City approves $6.5M to clean up and protect Rays stadium after Hurricane Milton